Explore Military Tools for ArcGIS

 Draw graphic control measures

-First, you'll create the axis of advance for the U.S. 327th Infantry Regiment.
+First, you will create the axis of advance for the U.S. 327th Infantry Regiment.

 - Navigate to the U.S. 327 Infantry Regiment bookmark.
 If necessary, zoom out so you can see both the regiment and the rectangle labeled as OBJ CORNAY.